OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

   --workload-identity-pool=osl-analytics --format='value(name)'
 ```

-Use the last command's full resource name for `GA4_WIF_PROVIDER`.
-Allow several
+Compare the last command's full resource name with `GA4_WIF_PROVIDER` in
-minutes for IAM propagation.
-No service-account key, domain-wide delegation,
+`jobs.build.env` in `.github/workflows/main.yaml`.
+Allow several minutes for IAM
+propagation.
+No service-account key, domain-wide delegation, Cloud project Owner
-Cloud project Owner role, or broad Token Creator grant is required for this
+role, or broad Token Creator grant is required for this service-account
-service-account impersonation setup.
-The auth action requests a 15-minute access
+impersonation setup.
+The auth action requests a 15-minute access token scoped
-token scoped only to `https://www.googleapis.com/auth/analytics.readonly`.
-It
+only to `https://www.googleapis.com/auth/analytics.readonly`.
+It creates **no
-creates **no credential file** and exports no global credential environment.
-The
+credential file** and exports no global credential environment.
+The token is
-token is passed only to the exporter step; the build receives no token.
+passed only to the exporter step; the build receives no token.

 ## One-time GitHub configuration